osutaiko/TaikoLang/README.md

 dkk kdd dkk dkk dkk dkk dkk dkk dkk dkk kdd ddd dkd kdd
 ```

-The gameplay video of the full code in the form of an osu!taiko map can be viewed in my [tweet](https://twitter.com/ye_osu/status/1487819314124103681?s=20&t=W3yS92ToHIEd26ftLNKEiQ).
-You may also _play_ the map in the osu! game client itself!
+The gameplay video of the full code in the form of an osu!taiko map can be viewed in my ~~tweet (deleted)~~.
+You may also _play_ the map in the osu! game client itself.
 - The original osu! map is __[Anamanaguchi - STILL SPLODIN' THO (Interlude)](https://osu.ppy.sh/beatmapsets/104151#taiko/274500)__ mapped by [Liiraye](https://osu.ppy.sh/users/1280641).

 #### Output
 `Hello, World!`

-#### In Brainf*ck
+#### In BF
-The TaikoLang code is equivalent to the following Brainf*ck script:
+The TaikoLang code is equivalent to the following BF script:
 ```
 ++++++++++
 [>+++++++>++++++++++>+++>+<<<<-]